Project

 Energy Efficiency Improvements at Cortland Enlarged City Central School District

 Working collaboratively with the District, C&S completed a wide range of energy-efficiency improvements at multiple schools.
 Interior and exterior fluorescent, incandescent, and metal halide lighting were replaced with LED fixtures and a new advanced lighting control system reduces runtimes through occupancy sensors and daylight harvesting.
 A district-wide controls system upgrade gives personnel more control over their HVAC equipment and lighting.
 Innovative control strategies reduces equipment runtime, saving significant energy.
 A 450-ton chiller and domestic hot water heater were replaced with more efficient units.
 Two redundant hot water loop pump motors were replaced with efficient motors with variable frequency drives to reduce their speed and energy consumption when demand is low.
 Rooftop units were replaced with units with more efficient condenser sections.
 New heat recovery loops at various locations allow heat to be extracted from the exiting air stream and added to the supply air stream, reducing the need to heat air for occupied spaces.
 District-wide, six electric booster heaters were converted to natural gas.
 A condensing unit was replaced with a more efficient unit.
 Seven package terminal air conditioning units were replaced.
 The bus garage received an efficient gas-fired, low-intensity, infrared heating system.
+In addition to the extensive energy-efficient upgrades already implemented, further enhancements to the district’s heating systems are crucial for maximizing overall efficiency and performance.
+The implementation of a comprehensive strategy for heating improvements not only involves optimizing existing systems but also includes the strategic placement of new heating solutions, such as efficient furnace installation.
+Upgrading to high-efficiency furnaces can significantly reduce energy consumption while providing consistent heating across all facilities.
+This shift to modern heating systems will complement the already installed heat recovery loops, which effectively capture and utilize waste heat from the existing air stream.
+By integrating advanced furnace technologies with existing HVAC upgrades, the district can achieve greater energy savings, lower operational costs, and improved comfort for students and staff alike.
+Overall, these coordinated efforts in heating and energy management reflect a commitment to sustainability and operational excellence within the school district.

 The project received a Silver Engineering Excellence Award from the American Council of Engineering Companies.